 6. It's an art lovers dream

-The annual ArtPrize is a huge Grand Rapids attraction that routinely draws more than one thousand artistic entries and hundreds of thousands of art enthusiasts to the area.
+The biannual ArtPrize is a huge Grand Rapids attraction that routinely draws more than one thousand artistic entries and hundreds of thousands of art enthusiasts to the area.
 Also, the $200,000 grand prize is more than enough to ensure that at least one starving artist will starve no longer.

 7. It's a laugh riot

-Photo courtesy of LaughFest
+Photo Credit: LaughFest

 LaughFest is the first ever community-wide festival devoted exclusively to laughter.
 As obscure as this concept may seem, the event consistently draws more than 50,000 attendees from all across the nation.
 And, given the name recognition enjoyed by many of the event's headlining acts, its popularity should surprise no one.

-8. It's awash with windmills and wooden shoes
+8. It's awash with windmills and wooden shoes.

 Everyone knows West Michigan is famed for its heavy concentration of Dutch surnames.
 However, in these parts Dutchness is a full-blown industry.
 Dutch Winterfest and the Tulip Time Festival are massive attractions, and for an extra dose of the old country, check out DeZwaan Windmill and Nelis Dutch Village just be sure to bring your wooden shoes with you.

-9. It's Michigan's museum Mecca
+9. It's Michigan's museum Mecca.

 With all due respect to the Motor City, many of Michigan's most engaging museums are situated on the state's west side.
 The Public Museum, Art Museum, Childrens Museum and Gerald R. Ford Presidential Museum are just a sampling of the learning centers available for enjoyment in the Grand Rapids area.

-10. It's a beach lovers bonanza
+10. It's a beach lovers' bonanza

 West Michigan's beautiful beaches are the icing on the figurative cake that puts the area over the top as a world-class vacationing spot.
-Not only can you check out major sporting events, explore history and enjoy high quality spirits, but you do all of the aforementioned and then cap off the evening by finding a spot in the sand and watching the sun disappear into the waters of Lake Michigan.
+Not only can you check out major sporting events, explore history, and enjoy high-quality spirits, but you do all of the aforementioned and then cap off the evening by finding a spot in the sand and watching the sun disappear into the waters of Lake Michigan.